ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> The use of the word *stream* for a data structure of this nature comes down to
-A> legacy. *Stream* is now used by marketing departments alongside the ✨ *Reactive
-A> Manifesto* ✨ and implementing frameworks like Akka Streams.
-A>
 A> Penggunaan kata *stream* pada struktur data semacam ini merupakan sisa-sisa
 A> peninggalan masa lalu. *Stream* sekarang digunakan oleh bagian pemasaran
 A> dan ✨ *Reactive Manifesto* ✨ beserta pembuatan *framework* seperti Akka Stream.

-`.cons`, `.unfold` and `.iterate` are mechanisms for creating streams, and the
-convenient syntax `##::` puts a new element at the head of a by-name `EStream`
-reference. `.unfold` is for creating a finite (but possibly infinite) stream by
-repeatedly applying a function `f` to get the next value and input for the
-following `f`. `.iterate` creates an infinite stream by repeating a function `f`
-on the previous element.

 `.cons`, `.unfold`, dan `.iterate` digunakan untuk membuat *stream*.
 Sedangkan
 untuk `##::`, operator ini digunakan untuk menambah elemen baru pada bagian